chiropody & orthotics

 Achilles Tendonitis

 The most common cause of achilles tendonitis is over-pronation.
-The achilles tendon is placed under increased pressure when the arch collapses as a consequence of weight-bearing.
-Achilles tendonitis is caused by a variety of reasons, including improper shoe selection, poor stretching before sports, a short achilles tendon, direct stress to the tendon, and heel bone deformity.
+Over-pronation occurs when the arch collapses upon weight bearing, adding stress on the achilles tendon.
+Other factors that lead to achilles tendonitis are improper shoe selection, inadequate stretching before sports, a short achilles tendon, direct trauma to the tendon, and heel bone deformity.

 Plantar Fasciitis